What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 The symptoms of spaghetti architecture can be cured or altogether avoided if proper planning is involved.

-While not all symptoms have cut and dry solutions, taking these 6 points into account will dramatically decrease your chances of developing a chaotic environment in your IT department and save you millions of dollars down the road.
+While not all symptoms have cut-and-dry solutions, taking these 6 points into account will dramatically decrease your chances of developing a chaotic environment in your IT department and save you millions of dollars down the road.

 Reformulate vision